AMWA-TV/is-12/docs/Protocol messaging.md

 * methodId - unique method ID specified as the level and index of the method inside the class.
 * arguments - dictionary of arguments where the keys are the argument names and the values are their desired values (only needed if the method requires arguments)

-Commands MUST be responded to by devices using the `CommandResponse` messageType and the matching `handle` for each message.
+Commands MUST be responded to by devices using the [CommandResponse](#command-response-message-type) messageType and the matching `handle` for each message.

+## Command response message type

+Command responses are clearly distinguished using the `CommandResponse` messageType.
+Multiple messages MAY be sent in a `CommandResponse`.
+Each message MUST have the following:

+* handle - numeric message identification used for pairing the response with the associated command
-All command results inherit from the base [NcMethodResult](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodresult).
+* result - result returned by the command which inherits from the base [NcMethodResult](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodresult).
 This means all results MUST have a `status` property.

 When a method call encounters an error the return MUST be [NcMethodResultError](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodresulterror) or a derived datatype.